What Do Parasites Look Like When You Poop Them Out? | Clear Visual Guide

 Key Takeaways: What Do Parasites Look Like When You Poop Them Out?

-➤ Parasites vary in size from tiny specks to visible worms.
+Parasites vary in size from microscopic forms to visible worms and segments.

-➤ Color ranges from white, beige, to reddish or brown.
+Color ranges are often white, beige, cream, or yellowish.

-➤ Shapes differ, including flat, round, or segmented bodies.
+Shapes differ, including flat, round, thread-like, or segmented bodies.

 Frequently Asked Questions